Space tug

 A space tug is a type of spacecraft used to transfer spaceborne cargo from one orbit to another orbit with different energy characteristics.
+The term can include expendable upper stages or spacecraft that are not necessarily a part of their launch vehicle.
+However, it can also refer to a spacecraft that transports payload already in space to another location in outer space, such as in the Space Transportation System concept.
 An example would be moving a spacecraft from a low Earth orbit (LEO) to a higher-energy orbit like a geostationary transfer orbit, a lunar transfer, or an escape trajectory.

 The term is often used to refer to reusable, space-based vehicles.
-Some previously proposed or built space tugs include the NASA 1970s STS proposal or the proposed Russian Parom, and has sometimes been used to refer to expendable upper stages, such as Fregat, or Spaceflight Industries Sherpa.
+Some previously proposed or built space tugs include the NASA 1970s STS proposal or the proposed Russian Parom, and has sometimes been used to refer to expendable upper stages, such as Fregat, Spaceflight Industries Sherpa, and the Inertial Upper Stage, when such stages are optional.

 Background

 The space tug was first envisioned in the post-World War II era as a support vehicle for a permanent, Earth-orbiting space station.
 It was used by science fiction writer Murray Leinster as the title of a novel published in 1953 as the sequel to Space Platform, another novel about such a space station.